 February 2017: United States - Basic Economy airfare.

-After Delta Airlines in 2016, American Airlines in March 2017 and United Airlines in April are going to introduce a Basic Economy class in order to face the competition from low cost airlines (such as Spirit Airlines in the United States).
+After Delta Airlines in 2016, American Airlines in March 2017 and United Airlines in April are going to introduce a Basic Economy class.
+Read more.

 February 2017: Egypt - Increase of visa fees.

-The authorities have postponed the sharp rise of the visa fees ($ 60 instead of $ 25) to 1 July, in order not to discourage the recovery of tourism.
+The authorities have postponed the sharp rise of the visa fees ($ 60 instead of $ 25) to 1 July.
+Read more.

 February 2017: Cambodia - Higher admission fee.